hanluu1/hanluu1/README.md

 ## Hi there 👋
-I'm Han Luu, a passionate developer focused on **building amazing user interfaces**!
+I'm Han Luu, a passionate developer!

 ## 🌟 What I'm working on
 - 🎨 Creating **helpful and stunning UI apps** that provide real value